CSE110-Coblenz/cse-110-project-team-31/README.md

 # Oct 28, 2025

+## How to install from git

+git clone
+npm install konva
+npm install --save-dev typescript vite

+(needed cause node_modules is not uploaded to git)

 ## How to run

 npm run dev

+## Notice

+- Cookie recipe is currently set to 1 for every ingredients (needs 1 unit of all ingredients)
+- Ingredients needed for cookie is flour, butter, sugar, chocolate chip, baking soda as we have discussed

 ## Bug Fixes

 ## Feature addition

-- Added images so that designer can work on it (background1.jpg, )
+- Added images so that designer can work on it (background1.jpg, owl.png, order.png)

+- Added How to Play screen

 ## Feature improvement